airbytehq/airbyte/airbyte-integrations/connectors/source-s3/README.md

-# Blob Source
+# S3 Source

-This is the repository for the Blob source connector, written in Python.
+This is the repository for the S3 source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/blob).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/s3).

 ## Local development